-Your family doctor or general practitioner will likely be able to diagnose Raynaud's based on a description of your signs and symptoms.
+Your family doctor or general practitioner will likely be able to diagnose Raynaud's based on your signs and symptoms.
 In some cases, however, you may be referred to a doctor who specializes in disorders of the joints, bones and muscles (rheumatologist).

-- List your signs and symptoms.
-Your doctor will want to know when you first noticed these signs and symptoms and what seems to trigger their appearance.
+- Signs and symptoms.
+Your doctor will want to know when you first noticed these and what seems to trigger them.

-- Note any other medical conditions with which you've been diagnosed.
-Your doctor will be especially interested to know if you've been diagnosed with a disorder commonly associated with Raynaud's, such as scleroderma, lupus or Sjogren's syndrome.
+- Other medical conditions.
+Your doctor will want to know if you've been diagnosed with a disorder commonly associated with Raynaud's, such as scleroderma, lupus or Sjogren's syndrome.

 - Am I at risk of complications from this condition?

-- What self-care steps can I take to reduce the risk of a Raynaud's attack?
+- How can I reduce the risk of a Raynaud's attack?

 What to expect from your doctor